 Fill with the vinegar, oil and vanilla.
 Pour warm water overtop and whisk everything well.

-Bake the cake in a preheated 350°F oven for 33-35 minutes and allow it to cool completely before adding a layer of frosting on top.
+Bake the cake in a preheated 350°F oven for 33-35 minutes and allow it to cool completely before adding an optional layer of frosting on top.

 Recipe by: Jamielyn Nye